microfan1/microfan1.github.io/README.md

 Modeling and Inference for High-dimensional Mediation Analysis with Endogeneity, with J. Liu, X. Zhang

-A Practitioner's Guide to AI+ML in Portfolio Investing, with Mehmet Caner

 Single-index quantile factor model with observed characteristics, with Ruofan Xu

 Cost-aware Portfolios in a Large Universe of Assets, with Marcelo C. Medeiros, Hanming Yang and Songshan Yang